Melania Trump ‘Unhappy’ Over Donald’s Joke About Her Leaving The White House, Reports ‘Hollywood Life’ [Rumor]

 — David Corn (@DavidCornDC) March 4, 2018

-However, there is no way for Melania Trump to argue with Donald as it doesn’t work almost all the time, according to the source.
-So, she just bears the pain she feels as there is no point in squabbling with her husband, especially that their relationship doesn’t work that way.
-People though, feel sad about the FLOTUS as her husband was recently rumored that he had an affair with adult film actress Stormy Daniels in 2006.
+However, there is no way for Melania Trump to argue with Donald as it doesn’t work most of the time, according to the source.
+So, she just bears the pain she feels as there is no point in squabbling with her husband, especially since their relationship doesn’t work that way.
+People, though, feel sad about the FLOTUS as her husband was recently rumored to have had an affair with adult film actress Stormy Daniels in 2006.

 People on Twitter asked her to just leave Donald Trump, but according to a source who also told Hollywood Life, Melania refused to do so while the president is in office mainly because of their son Barron.
-However, several news outlets have noticed her throwing some shades on the president, including one event when she refused to hold hands with him.
-On the plus side, the former model still managed to do her First Lady duties.
+However, several news outlets have noticed her throwing some shade on the president, including one event when she refused to hold hands with him.
+On the plus side, the former model still managed to do her first lady duties.

 Melania, 47, and Donald Trump, 71, have been married for 13 years.